tsx-cloud/moria-docker-arm/README.md

 ### Patcher

 The [patcher](patcher) folder contains a patcher used by the image in order to make attaching to the console possible.
 It changes a single byte in the game server executable.
 Naturally, during the container start up, when steam verifies the integrity of the files it would be detected and some time would be spent on the "repair".
 To avoid that, before the integrity check a backup of the unpatched executable kept in `server/Moria/Binaries/Win64/MoriaServer-Win64-Shipping.bak` is moved over the patched executable before the verification.
-After verification/update the executable is patched again before the server starts.
+After verification/update the executable is patched again (and the backup is taken) before the server starts.

 ### Health check